Double Is: Copula other than "is"

 According to the third edition of Fowler's Modern English Usage (as revised by Robert Burchfield), the double copula originated around 1971 in the United States and had spread to the United Kingdom by 1987.

 Explanations

 The "double is" has been explained as an intensifier or as a way to keep the rhythm of the sentence.
-Some commentators recommend against using it as a matter of style (not correctness of grammar, as long as it is not following an independent clause), because some people find it awkward.
+Some commentators recommend against using it as a matter of style, because some people find it awkward.

 Other uses of "double is"

-While not grammatically related to a double copula, a "double is" may occur when referring to the word "is" directly - indeed, such constructions appear throughout this very article.
+While not grammatically related to a double copula, a "double is" may occur when referring to the word "is" directly.
 In these cases, the word "is" functions as a noun, and its general grammatical meaning is not considered.
-During the Clinton-Lewinsky scandal, such construction was infamously employed by Bill Clinton when he remarked "It depends on what the definition of the word 'is' is".
+During the Clinton–Lewinsky scandal, such construction was infamously employed by Bill Clinton when he remarked "It depends on what the definition of the word 'is' is".